Emily3403/Suwudo/README.md

 sudo su
 ```

 Now just leave it open until the installation ends.
-If anything broke, you can type the following into the root shell
+If anything breaks, you can recover by executing

 ```shell
 cp /home/{your username}/.cache/sudo/sudoers.so.bak /usr/lib/sudo/sudoers.so